 oblong, white/yellow, imprinted with 93 T13

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using fexofenadine and pseudoephedrine and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: